-- 1. This value corresponds to a minimum 80 Mbps data rate. - 2.
+- This value corresponds to a minimum operating data rate of 80 Mbps.
+This instantaneous value does not take into account UI variations due to jitter or SSC modulation. - 2.
 The minimum UI shall not be violated for any single bit period, i.e., any DDR half cycle within a data burst.
 The allowed instantaneous UI variation can cause instantaneous data rate variations.
-Therefore, devices should either accommodate these instantaneous variations with appropriate FIFO logic outside of the PHY or provide an accurate clock source to the Lane Module to eliminate these instantaneous variations. - When UI ≥ 1ns, within a single burst. - 4.
-When 0.667ns < UI < 1ns, within a single burst.
+Therefore, devices should either accommodate these instantaneous variations with appropriate FIFO logic outside of the PHY or provide an accurate clock source to the Lane Module to eliminate these instantaneous variations. - When 0.444ns ≤ UI < 0.8ns, within a single burst (32K Periods).
+This is rising to rising edge.